graduway/redis_app_join/README.md

 ### TODO:

 Write tests

+Default TTL of 1.week

+Support JSON structures in caching (getting data from API), not just ActiveModels

 Support non-string fields.
 For example, if your DB supports array fields you cannot store those attributes in Redis hash values.